How to Plant Bamboo

-Water in thoroughly when first planted, to remove any air pockets and to soften the soil around the roots.
-Then water the plant every couple of days or as required, ensuring the soil is moist rather than wet, until it establishes.
+Water the plant thoroughly after it is first planted.
+This will remove any air pockets and soften the soil around the roots.
+Then water the plant, at the root ball, every couple of days or as required, ensuring the soil is moist rather than wet, until it establishes.

 Mulch is the key to the success of healthy thriving bamboo plants.
 Bamboo plants are shallow rooted so the mulch assists in protecting the soil from drying out, and reduces the amount of watering required.